 Three Failure Modes That Look Like Due Diligence

-The citation still points to a live page.
-The page no longer contains the number.
+One chain began at a claim about how much analytics data is lost to cookie-consent denial.
+The citation pointed to a live, well-maintained marketing-agency post.
+The figure was not on it.
+The citation still points to a live page; the page no longer contains the number.
 That is a frozen liability: a claim locked to a source that has moved on without it.
-The citing post still publishes the number.
-A reader who clicks through finds the survey but not the statistic.
-The data has become orphaned data: present in the downstream post, absent from the upstream source, with no system connecting the two.
+A reader who clicks through finds the post but not the statistic.
+The data has become orphaned data: present downstream, absent upstream, with no system connecting the two.
+This was the single most common outcome in the dataset.

 Citations Without Provenance Infrastructure Create an Illusion of Verification